 Glorious Ravage is released on CD and digital download on the iconic label of American weirdos and evil geniuses, New World Records.
-Order the CD from me here, and I’ll ship it out within a couple of days.

 We recorded over two days at the historic Fantasy Records in Berkeley, CA with Adam Muñoz engineering, assisted by Myles Boisen.
 John Finkbeiner did all the mixing, and it sounds pretty incredible!
 The CD is a Digipak with booklet, including great liner notes by music critic and radio show host, Derk Richardson.